nicholasjackson/event-sauce/README.md

 API:
 HEADERS: X-API-Key: asdfasdasdasd33434

-## publish is the public interface which the clients use to distribute a message through the system
+## publish is the public interface which the clients use to distribute a event through the system
 ```
 /publish/{event-name}
 {